-- A. The Investigative File - 1.
-All documentation in the investigative file shall include the case number assigned by the Office of Professional Standards. - 2.
+A. The Investigative File

+- 1. All documentation in the investigative file shall include the case number assigned by the Office of Professional Standards. - 2.
 The investigative file shall contain the initial complaint and corresponding notification letters and department correspondence relating to the complaint. - 3.
 The investigative file shall include interview summaries that include the full name, date of birth, address and telephone number of department employees and civilian witnesses. - 4.
 If typed transcripts of interviews are prepared, they shall be included in the investigative file. - 5.
-All evidence and/or documentation that support the investigator's conclusions shall be included. - 6.
-A case summary shall be prepared that addresses each element of the complaint and the information relied upon by the investigator to support the investigator's conclusion of facts. - 7.
-The case summary shall include a disposition of the complaint. - B. Disposition of the Complaint - 1.
-Sustained-This disposition shall occur when there is sufficient evidence to establish that an incident did occur and facts and circumstances support a determination that the actions of the employee constitute misconduct. - 2.
-Not Sustained-This disposition shall be made when there is insufficient evidence to prove or disprove the complaint or incident. - 3.
-Exonerated-This disposition shall occur when there is sufficient evidence to prove that an act or incident did occur, but the employee's actions were justified, lawful and proper. - 4.
-Unfounded-This disposition shall be made when there is sufficient evidence to prove that the complaint or incident is false or not factual and did not occur. - 5.
-No Investigation Warranted-This disposition shall be made when it is determined that there is no substantial violation of departmental policy, or the actions of the employee have no direct relationship to employment by the department.
+All evidence and/or documentation that support the investigator's conclusions shall be included. - A case summary shall be prepared that addresses each element of the complaint and the information relied upon by the investigator to support the investigator's conclusion of facts. - 7.
+The case summary shall include a disposition of the complaint and any additional findings discovered during the course of the investigation.